eifion/asciicasts.com-translations/README.markdown

 How it works
 ------------

 This repository is basically really simple: In the folder episodes, you'll find a subfolder for each episode that has at least one translation.
 The folder name for each episode is simply the episode's number.
 Inside those episode folders there is a single HTML file for each translation named after the ISO 639-1 language code.
 For example 'fr' for French or 'de' for German.
-If a folder doesn't exist in a specific episode folder, there are simply no translations for that episode yet.
+Eifion will always try to keep the English versions of each episode up-to-date so they can serve as template for translations.
+If, however, a folder doesn't exist for a specific episode, there are simply no translations for that episode yet.

 Contributing
 ------------